 San Diego Road Safety Overview

 San Diego, CA is known for its beaches, incredible climate, and laid-back atmosphere.
 It’s also one of the most congested cities in the nation.
 Drivers log more than 12 million miles a day on San Diego roads.
 Unfortunately, commuters spend up to 56 hours just sitting in traffic every year?
 Why?
-Accidents are incredibly common and road conditions make it nearly impossible for traffic to flow smoothly.
+Accidents are incredibly common, and road conditions make it nearly impossible for traffic to flow smoothly.

 San Diego lawmakers know that the city’s roads, bridges, and transit systems are deteriorating.
 They also know that poor infrastructure contributes to a significant number of car accidents every year.
 These issues must be addressed before San Diego roads can be safe.

-Recent Increase in San Diego, CA Car Accidents
+Slight Decrease in San Diego, CA Car Accidents

 The city of San Diego has acknowledged that its roads are dangerous.
 It has pledged to study the problem and find ways to make its roads safer for residents, tourists, and commuters.